AnabFaiaz21/Flower-Guide-Shop-Application/README.md

 ## Features
 **Flower Classification:** Upload an image of a flower, and the app uses a CNN model to predict the flower type from the following classes: Daisy, Dandelion, Rose, Sunflower, and Tulip.

-**Detailed Flower Guide:** Once the flower type is predicted, the app displays a detailed flower guide, including the scientific name, sun needs, soil needs, blooming season, and other interesting features of the flower.
+**Detailed Flower Guide:** Once the flower type is predicted, the app displays a detailed flower guide, including the scientific name, sun needs, soil needs, blooming season, and other interesting features with the help of Openai API.

 ## How the app works
 Here are some example images demonstrating the working of the Flower Guide Shop app: